Nxkoo/Minecraft-Terminal/README.md

 # Minecraft By Terminal

-O que será feito?

-- Listar os mods da pasta .minecraft do usuario. ✅
-- Verificar se a pasta mods está limpa ou sem mods dentro. ✅
-- Se por acaso tiver algum arquivo.jar dentro desta pasta, irá ser feito um prompt onde a pessoa deverá escolher se quer substituir ou não. ✅
+What has been done?

+- Listed the mods in the user's .minecraft folder. ✅ Checked if the mods folder is empty or has no mods inside. ✅
+- If there happened to be any .jar files in this folder, a prompt was displayed where the user had to choose whether to replace them or not. ✅

 ### Logger

-- metodo info() -> cor azul ==> "[INFO] msg" ✅
+- method info() -> blue color ==> "[INFO] msg" ✅
-- metodo warning() -> cor amarelo ==> "[WARNING] msg" ✅
+- method warning() -> yellow color ==> "[WARNING] msg" ✅
-- metodo error() -> cor vermelho ==> "[ERROR] msg" ✅
+- method error() -> red color ==> "[ERROR] msg" ✅